Asper Center Book Launch Event

 Toronto, M5S 2C5

-Rowan (she/her) is an SJD student at the University of Toronto Faculty of Law with research interests at the intersection of copyright and intellectual property law and human rights.
+Rowan (she/her) is an SJD Candidate at the University of Toronto Faculty of Law with research interests at the intersection of copyright and intellectual property law and human rights.
 Her LLM thesis considered how Canadian copyright law could better engage with Indigenous conceptions of intellectual property.
 During her JD program, she published a paper analyzing whether fictional languages such as High Valyrian from Game of Thrones are properly the subject of copyright protection in the United States.

 Rowan’s doctoral thesis focuses on eliminating barriers to accessibility for disabled persons under copyright law.
 She studies disability exceptions to copyright law passed in compliance with the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired or Otherwise Print Disabled, and asks whether these exceptions effectively meet the needs of disabled persons.
 Her research analyzes these exceptions from both a copyright theory perspective and a human rights/anti-discrimination perspective.